 Malignant pericardial effusions occur in up to 21% of cancer patients [1,2,3] and are frequently not suspected until clinical signs or symptoms of pericardial tamponade develop.
-Two thirds of patients have subclinical pericardial effusions with no overt cardiovascular signs or symptoms.[5,6] One half of cases of pericardial effusion initially present with symptoms of cardiac tamponade.
-In one half of cases, pericardial effusion is the first sign of malignant disease.
+Two-thirds of patients have subclinical pericardial effusions with no overt cardiovascular signs or symptoms.[5,6] One-half of cases of pericardial effusion initially present with symptoms of cardiac tamponade.
+In 50% of cases, pericardial effusion is the first sign of malignant disease.
 Symptoms of pericardial effusion are often attributed to the underlying cancer.
 Dyspnea, fatigue, or asthenia may be the initial symptoms.
 Symptomatic pericardial effusions are often a preterminal event; however, significant symptom palliation can be achieved by prompt diagnosis and management.

 Incidence and Prevalence

 Malignant pericardial effusion occurs in up to 21% of autopsy cases in patients with common malignancies.[4,7] Of patients with lung cancer, 33% have pericardial metastases at autopsy, and one-third of cases of pericardial metastases are caused by lung cancer.
 Breast cancer causes 25% of pericardial effusions, and about 25% of patients with breast cancer have pericardial effusion.
 Hematological malignancies (leukemia, Hodgkin disease, non-Hodgkin lymphoma) cause 15% of cases of malignant pericardial effusions.